-Change aircraft in Munich and continue to Tel Aviv.
-Upon the evening arrival proceed through passport control into customs.
+Upon the arrival proceed through passport control into customs.
 Use free luggage carts (3-4 on each cart) to exit and meet your guide outside the airport terminal.
-Depart for a brief stop at Jaffa before continuing to Netanya for dinner and lodging.
+Depart for a brief visit to Joppa (Jaffa) before continuing to Netanya for dinner and lodging.

-DAY 3 Fri Mar 20 TO SEA OF GALILEE
+DAY 3 Fri Mar 18 TO SEA OF GALILEE